nixhr/bash-clap-tradfri/README.md

 You might have more than one audio interface (integrated audio card, USB-wired mic, ...).
 Once you have chosen the interface you want to use, you can guess your audio source from the numbers **X** and **Y** : `src="alsa hw:X,Y"`

-Open `bash-clap.sh` and change the src variable to your audio source if it differs from the default one.
+Open `bash-clap-tradfri.sh` and change the src variable to your audio source if it differs from the default one.

 ##### macOS
 Nothing to do !
 You can leave `src` value to `"auto"`